 For instance, we talked about the film Alien to try and narrow down the genre.
 I said it is primarily a science fiction film, Jonathan said it’s primarily a horror.

 The fundamental principle of a horror film is that it’s scary, and Alien is scary, as is Hollowhood.
 However, I felt that a horror required a level of gore and Hollowhood is not a gory film.
-We aren’t mimicking films like Hostel or Saw which I think of as horrors, so I felt it was more urban fantasy thriller, because thrillers are scary but not gory.
+We aren’t mimicking films like Hostel or Saw which I think of as horrors.
+So I felt it was more urban fantasy thriller, because thrillers are scary but not gory.
 However, if horror doesn’t require gore, just scares, then Hollowhood absolutely could be a horror.

-Working Out Your Genre
+Working Out How To Understand Your Genre

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!